Prayer

 First Sunday Prayer & Worship

 On the first Sunday of every month we gather in a casual setting, to seek the Lord through prayer and worship.
-Join us from 6:30p-7:30p in the Youth Room (above the old Chapel).
+Join us from 6:30p-7:30p in the Chapel.

 Learn more HERE!